 Take out lunches, space to warm up if experiencing homelessness.

-Out the door food and other basic need items
+Out the door services and basic need items

 Call: 204-783-5617 ext.
 206 for additional support over the phone.